ghostfreeman/SouthernCoTest/README.md

 This web application is intended to determine if a known body of text will pass a spam check.

-This is a test application for Southern Company's internal recruiting, and is not intended to be used to cheat or otherwise loop around any hiring tests from other companies.
+This is a test application for internal recruiting, and is not intended to be used to cheat or otherwise loop around any hiring tests from other companies.

 ## Dependencies
 The application depends upon the following Ruby dependencies: